oracle/opengrok/OpenGrok-Messages.md

 # Using OpenGrok messages

-This is a howto to introduce a new feature in OpenGrok which allows you to display custom messages in the OpenGrok web interface.
+This is a howto to introduce a new feature in OpenGrok which allows you to use custom messages in OpenGrok.

 # Messages